Oysters-By-Mail Might Just Be The Next Big Wave Of At-Home Dining

 With a quartine cluster full of people who don’t like shellfish, I was left to my own devices as the sun set on a very weird year in my life.
 I shucked and slurped down legitimately 30 oysters — each cold, firm, and briny — before I tapped out and passed the whole operation over the fence to our neighbors.
 They’re not the “self shucking” sort and were delighted.
 They also now basically perceive me as a survivalist, because after 30 oysters I was able to pretend to have some level of expertise with popping them open.

 All in all, it was a memorable meal in an era when most of what I eat seems routinized.
 The charm of quarantine life is long gone.
 I’m over homemade sourdough.
 We all need little stuff like this to keep life surprising and to keep us on track.
-And with the “months that end in R” just beginning, oysters may be the perfect fit.
+And with the “months that end in R” just beginning, oysters might just be the perfect fit.
+Emphasis on Might.

 “Do not, under any circumstances, send me raw shellfish,” my editor wrote on Slack when I floated the idea of sending him his own batch of oysters to say thanks for covering me after the baby.
 “The last time I had a bad oyster, I legit thought I was going to die.”